b-wave/VP2_TFT-Weather-Receiver/Hardware/README.md

 # Schematic

 The schematic is in KiCAD format, here it is as a .JPEG if you don't have that software.
-You will notice a lot of hardware features on the board are not in use in the VP3 console receiver project.
+You will notice a lot of hardware features on the board are not in use in the VP3 console receiver project due to program storage space *(1)*.
 If you order the boards from [OSH Park](https://oshpark.com/)  you get 3 boards so one can programmed to be a console, one can be a logger, and the third can be an APRS packet generator/controller.
-ISS does not care how many receivers are listening!  *(1)*
+ISS does not care how many receivers are listening!

 ![VP2_TFT-Weather-Receiver](https://github.com/b-wave/VP2_TFT-Weather-Receiver/blob/master/Docs/Schematic.png)